khchenTW/Sound-WCDFP/README.md

 ## How to run the experiments

 The following steps explain how to repeat the evaluation of the paper on a common platform.
-Please note that, the number of tasksets is set to 20 to have a quick test.
-The evaluation in the paper set s as 100.

-### Synthesize Tasksets:
+### Synthesize Tasksets

 First, synthesize tasksets for analysis.
 ```
 cd Sound-WCDFP/task_generator
 ./generate.sh
 ```
-Once the tasksets are successfully generated, you can find quite a few ```*.npy``` files are generated in the folder ```tasksets``` for further usage.
+Once the tasksets are successfully generated, you can find quite a few ```.npy``` files are generated in the folder ```tasksets``` for further usage.

-### Applying the proposed analyses:
+### Applying the proposed analyses

 Second, apply the proposed analyses on the generated tasksets.
 ```